akavel/garden/20240616-2225-@solo-nondisappointed.@ironsworn.@bud.md

 _don't make the roll_
 (or follow the rule/mechanic).
 Instead, just go with the result that you feel you enjoy, appreciate, like.
+That includes arbitrarily choosing, without rolling, a preferred result from the ones listed as roll/rule results.

 If you already rolled your dice/applied the rule, and the result makes you disappointed or anxious,